 Girls are also encouraged to ride in competitions outside of the Schools’ League, and are acknowledged for achievements in these endeavours.

 It seems that hockey and St Mary’s are synonymous.
-Ros Howell, our deputy headmistress, is a past national player and captain and was coach of the South African team that played in the 2004 Olympic Games in Athens.
+Ros Howell, our deputy headmistress, is a past national player and captain and was coach of the South African womens team that played in the 2004 Olympic Games in Athens.
 We are also proud of the six St Mary’s Old Girls who have represented South Africa.
 Special mention must be made of Shelley Russell and Lisa-Marie Deetlefs, who played at the 2012 Olympics.

 To give our girls the opportunity to play as much hockey as possible, our teams play in two different leagues.
 Our A and B teams play in the Grays League and our C and D teams play in the Malik League.
-We have a coaching staff of eight, who take care of the 14 St Mary’s teams.
+We have a coaching staff of nine, who take care of the 14 St Mary’s teams.

+We are extremely proud of our many successes since our inception as a rowing club in 1993.
+The premier schools’ event in the rowing calendar, the South African Schools’ Rowing Championships, has been won by St Mary’s on 20 of the 26 occasions we have competed.
+St Mary’s has won the prestigious Schools’ Boat Race 11 times in this event’s 17-year history.
+Over the years, our girls have been selected to travel overseas as members of junior national squads, representing South Africa in countries such as Egypt, France, England, Belgium, China, Lithuania, Holland, Germany and Brazil.
 Rowing is a summer sport that begins in the third term and continues into the following year, ending in early March when the South African Schools’ Rowing Championships take place.
 The season is short, but intense!
 The sport encourages personal growth and teaches time management, teamwork, dedication and leadership.

 The girls generally attend two camps, one in the last week of the August/September school holiday and the other in January, just before school resumes.
 Training sessions take the form of water-based training at the Victoria Lake Club in Germiston, and land-based training in the ergo room at school.